beeburrt/bburt-dot-me/src/pages/about.md

 I'm pretty much a normal dude (pronouns == he/him).
 I'm in recovery.
 I live in the US Pacific Northwest.
 I'm into computers/tech stuff, riding and working on fixed-gear bicycles and helping my parents.

-I used to be into web development until I realized I hated it.
+I used to be into web development until I realized I didn't like it.
 Now I spend most of my time learning as much as I can about infosec/cyber-security stuff, ethical hacking, etc.

 I start 44 things at once (too many things interest me!) and as a result I rarely finish one.
 Unless it's something I have to finish, like a sit-up.